The System That Wouldn’t Die

 By then, my primary development machine was a MacBook.

-My daily tools were Python, Django, modern databases, real deployments.
+My daily tools were Python, Django, modern databases, proper deployments.

-VBA was supposed to stay locked away with my most repressed memories.
+VBA was supposed to stay locked away with my earliest experiments.

 But there it was.